infinitelives/infinitelives.pixi/README.md

 are laid out as shows in the :chars field.
 This can either be a single string, or a vector.
 This is just to improve readability, allowing you to put line breaks in the character definitions source.
-Kerning optionally gives a list og character pairs that need their distance adjusted.
+Kerning optionally gives a list of character pairs that need their distance adjusted.
 Space is how many pixels to jump for a space character (or any character not found in the font).

 You make text from a font just like a sprite: